tdmckinn/apft/README.md

 ### Notes
-Encounterd an issue using typescript compiler for both jsx and es6 transpiling.
+* Encounterd an issue using typescript compiler for both jsx and es6 transpiling.
 So I essentially made this a two step process, tsc for typescript and babel for es6 transpiling see webpack config and tsconfig.
+* Example is not completely optimized

 ## License